This post, Easy Ways to Decorate Your Apartment for Christmas, was originally written in November 2018, and updated in October 2019.

 I don’t mean where to place them, I mean re-think them all together.
 Wreaths are expensive.
 That’s why I ended up making my own for our front door originally (if you look close enough, you can definitely see the zip ties).
 I found a few that I liked, but not enough to spend the money, so instead I grabbed two burlap bows to add to my balcony doors, and I actually think I like it better.

-A Holly Jolly Balcony: Outdoor Christmas Decorations
+A Holly Jolly Balcony: Outdoor Christmas Decorations for an Apartment

 Don’t Smell Like Beef and Cheese, Smell Like Santa